Gabriel Reid: Career

+In 1999, Reid founded Pageant Films.
+The company produced a substantial volume of promotional spots, network idents and other broadcast material for New Zealand broadcasters including TVNZ, MediaWorks and their subsidiary networks.
+Reid's work received industry recognition, winning Gold at Promax Australia and has featured notable performers including Temuera Morrison, Karl Urban, Robyn Malcolm, Angela Bloomfield and Oscar Kightley.

+Reid later worked as an assistant director and production assistant on notable television and film projects, including Hercules: The Legendary Journeys, Bridge to Terabithia, The Chronicles of Narnia and Kiwi Christmas.
+As an actor he has appeared in television series and films, including Shortland Street, Street Legal, Jackson's Wharf, Outrageous Fortune, We're Here To Help and American Playboy: The Hugh Hefner Story.

-His 2004 short film, As Dreams Are Made On starring one of his mentors, Raymond Hawthorne, was invited to screen at Rhode Island International Film Festival, Melbourne International Film Festival and the New Zealand International Film Festival.
+His 2004 short film, As Dreams Are Made On starring Raymond Hawthorne, was invited to screen at Rhode Island International Film Festival, Melbourne International Film Festival and the New Zealand International Film Festival.
 His 2015 short film, Every Moment, won four awards at Tropfest N.Z., including Best Film and Best Actress (Bree Peters).
-Reid and his writing partner, Maile Daugherty, were awarded Best Short Film Screenplay at the New Zealand Writers Guild Awards, the SWANZ.
+Reid and his writing partner, Maile Daugherty, based the screenplay on a portmanteau play by Tom Sainsbury, Hotel.
+It awarded Best Short Film Screenplay at the New Zealand Writers Guild Awards, the SWANZ.
 The short was nominated in three categories at the New Zealand Film Awards.

-In 2019 the New Zealand Film Commission made Reid a recipient of Catalyst He Kauahi; a substantial grant facilitating feature film development via the production of high-end, narrative shorts.
-The grant was applied to Impossible, a proof-of-concept short film, written and directed by Reid, produced by Karpal Singh and Belindalee Hope, starring Paul Norell and Diamond Langi.
+In 2019, the New Zealand Film Commission awarded Reid a Catalyst He Kauahi grant, supporting feature film development via the production of a narrative proof-of-concept short.
+The grant was applied to Impossible, written and directed by Reid, produced by Karpal Singh and Belindalee Hope, starring Paul Norell and Diamond Langi.
 Post-produced at Sir Peter Jackson's Park Road Post, the short was mixed by two-time Academy Award winner Michael Hedges.
 At its 2023 ceremony, the New Zealand Cinematographers Society (NZCS) awarded Gold to director of photography Andrew McGeorge for his work on Impossible.

-In 1999 Reid founded Pageant Films.
-The company has produced several thousand promos and numerous industry-acclaimed campaigns for New Zealand's largest television broadcasters; TVNZ, MediaWorks and their subsidiary networks (TV One, TV2, TVNZ6, TVNZ7, TVNZ Heartland, TV3 and C4).
-Reid's work has earned nominations at PromaxBDA Australia, winning Gold in 2010, and has featured some of New Zealand's most notable artists, including Temuera Morrison, Karl Urban, Robyn Malcolm, Angela Bloomfield and Oscar Kightley.
-Pageant is currently involved in the development of a range of film and theatre projects.
+In 2025, Reid undertook a New Zealand Film Commission director attachment on Moss & Freud.

-Commencing in 2012, Dr Reid served ten years on the board of the Directors and Editors Guild of Aotearoa New Zealand (DEGANZ), including two terms as vice president.
-Commencing in 2017, he served five years on the board of Film Auckland Incorporated (FAI).
-On occasion, he has discussed in the media the state of the New Zealand screen industry.
-Reid continues to develop a slate of screen and theatre projects, often exploring themes of identity, transformation and human complexity.
+Reid has held industry governance roles.
+Commencing in 2012, he served ten years on the board of the Directors and Editors Guild of Aotearoa New Zealand (DEGANZ), including two terms as vice president.
+From 2017, he served five years on the board of Film Auckland Incorporated (FAI).
+He has occasionally commented publicly on issues relating to the New Zealand screen industry.